zusquang/aws-easy-dynamodb/README.md

 * Remove the need to specify AttributeValues or to marshal/unmarshal data being passed to and from DynamoDB
 * Transparently treat cases where multiple calls must be made to DynamoDB, such as with `deleteGetItem`'s max item count of 1000.
 * Replace "batch" functions and make the regular function smart enough to act appropriately
+* Provide constants for all AWS SDK strings

 ### <a id="IntegrationTests"></a> Integration Tests
 If for some reason you would like to run the easy-dynamodb integration tests, check out the project and run npm install to get all the required dependencies.
 Then, create a file called `automation.config` under the `test` folder containing the configuration parameters you would normally pass to the EasyDynamoDB object.
 A basic example would be: